DEEPTI-BUSENNAGARI/DEEPTI-BUSENNAGARI/README.md

 - 👋 Hi, I’m @DEEPTI-BUSENNAGARI
 - you can call me deeps :)
 - 👀 I’m interested in ... creating problems '.'
-- 🌱 I’m currently learning ... c++
+- 🌱 I’m currently learning ...
+AI/ML
 - 💞️ I’m looking to collaborate on something new...
 - 📫 How to reach me ...
 6302417616 u can call me here...